Reeperbahn: In popular culture

 "Reeperbahn" is the name of a track from the Christian rock group Model Engine's CD The Lean Years Tradition.

 The Reeperbahn is often mentioned in Karen Duve's 1999 novel, Regenroman.
 (The English translation is entitled Rain).

 Tom Waits' 2002 release Alice contains a track called "Reeperbahn".

-Zodiac Mindwarp & The Love Reaction released the track 'Christmas eve on the Reeperbahn' on their 2002 album I Am Rock.
+Zodiac Mindwarp & The Love Reaction released the track 'Christmas Eve on the Reeperbahn' on their 2002 album I Am Rock.

 Dutch DJ and producer Nicky Romero had the music video for his song "Toulouse" shot in Hamburg, Germany.
 Near the end, the actors enter the Reeperbahn's subway system.

 Australian pop-punk band the Hard-Ons have a song called "Don't Fear The Reeperbahn" on their 2007 album Most People Are Nicer Than Us.
 Its title is a play on the Blue Öyster Cult song "(Don't Fear) The Reaper".

 German electro house duo Digitalism recorded the song "Reeperbahn" on their 2011 release I Love You Dude.

 Udo Lindenberg recorded 2011 a song titled "Reeperbahn" live together with Jan Delay.

 The commercial house music producer Eric Prydz has a track titled "Reeperbahn" under his moniker Pryda.

 London based indie band Spector have a bonus track titled "Reeperbahn" on the deluxe version of their 2015 album Moth Boys.

-UK based folk rock band Skinny Lister wrote a song titled "Hamburg Drunk", which depicts a rough night "falling and sprawlling down the old Reeperbahn" on their 2016 album The Devil, The Heart and the Fight.
+UK-based folk rock band Skinny Lister wrote a song titled "Hamburg Drunk", which depicts a rough night "falling and sprawling down the old Reeperbahn" on their 2016 album The Devil, The Heart and the Fight.